 Instructions

-- Choose a serving tray/platter/board.
-If you have a heart-shaped one, use that.
-If not, use any round-shaped serving vessel.
-To help you keep the heart shape, cut a heart out of parchment paper (Check the post for photos, if not sure how).
-Place this over your serving board.
+- Choose a serving tray, platter or board.
+If you have a heart-shaped one, use it.
+If not, a round board works well.
+To help keep the heart shape, cut a heart out of parchment paper (see photos in the post if needed) and place it on your serving board.

-- Prepare the fruits: Rinse the fruits under running water and dry thoroughly.
+- Fruit: Rinse the fruits under running water and dry thoroughly.

-- Cheeses: If you have a tiny heart-shaped cookie cutter, use it to cut the wax out of each Babybel cheese.
-If not, you can just add them to the board for color.
-Take a larger cookie cutter (but still small – about 2 inches/5 centimeters) and cut out about 20 hearts out of the Mozzarella slices.
+- Cheese: If you have a tiny heart-shaped cookie cutter, use it to cut heart shapes out of the Babybel wax.
+If not, add them as-is for color.
+Use a small cookie cutter (about 2 inches, 5 centimeters) to cut about 20 hearts from the mozzarella slices.

 Notes

-- The salami roses – You might need to secure them with toothpicks.
+- Salami roses: You might need to secure them with toothpicks.
 It will depend on the salami you use.
 I did one but it was not needed at all.

 - You can use chocolate-covered strawberries or raspberries if you like.

-- I have a small heart-shaped cutter, so I got 4 cheese hearts out of 1 slice.
+- With a small heart cutter, you can get about 4 hearts from 1 slice.

-- Italian prosciutto can be substituted with Spanish serrano ham or other deli meat of your choice.
+- Italian prosciutto can be swapped for jamón serrano or another deli meat.

 - Crackers: Use as many as you like.
 You want to fill up the empty spaces, so you might need more or less.
 You can serve them on the side as well if there is not enough space on the board.
 Options: crostini, crackers with or without seeds, water crackers, ...